telenordigital/connect-android-sdk/README.md

 ### Retrieving information about the logged in user

-If you request email, phone, profile and/or name scope tokens and claims, you can access these fields on the user from `ConnectSdk.getIdToken()` after an authorize request, without having to do any further requests.
-Setting the scope will give you access to these fields.
-Setting the claims will make sure that the user has something in these fields if the authorize successfully completes.
+If you request user claims like email, phone, and name using either scope tokens or the claims parameter, you can access these fields on the user from `ConnectSdk.getIdToken()` after an authorize request, without having to do any further requests.
+Setting the scope will give you access to these fields, setting the claims will make sure that the user has something in these fields, if the authorize successfully completes.
+If both email and phone claims have been requested, we will also provided the username used for the authentication in the ID token.

 See docs.telenordigital.com/apis/connect/id/authentication.html for more details.